holoviz/holoviz/doc/contributing.md

 The documentation is currently written in a mix of three file formats:

 * *Jupyter Notebooks* (.ipynb): Notebooks are saved in the `examples` folder and are meant to be executed when the documentation is built, which means that the system that builds the documentation must have all the dependencies and data required to run them.
 Notebooks **must be cleared before being committed** to a repository.
-TODO: Share somewhere the `jq` command to clear the notebooks.
+The team uses a [custom shell script](https://gist.github.com/maximlt/a9fa4d19ae5bff83422194ca99533faa) that leverages `jq` to strip out some data and metadata from the notebook JSON file.
 Thanks to [MyST-NB](https://myst-nb.readthedocs.io/en/latest/), on which `nbsite` depends, *MyST Markdown* is correctly handled in notebooks.
 * *reStructuredText* (.rst): Original file format supported by Sphinx and in which the Python documentation is written.
 They should be gradually replaced by *MyST Markdown* files.
 * *Markdown* (.md):  [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html#syntax-core) is a Markdown extension focused on scientific and technical documentation authoring.
 It is easier to write and read compared to *reStructuredText*, which should be favored.